 The bottom line

-This card fills a market need.
-Some of you are struggling to get back on your feet financially and know you probably can’t get approved for a card if your credit is scrutinized.
+I know that some of you are struggling to get back on your feet financially and you probably can’t get approved for a card if your credit is scrutinized.
 So I applaud Capital Bank for offering this card and bypassing the credit check.
+Oh, and no checking account required either.
+You can fund your account with a money order, if need be.
+So this is an option for a credit card for unbanked consumers.

 Now, this is a golden opportunity to rebuild your credit.
 So keep low balances, pay the bill in full by the due date, and be optimistic.
 Oh, and pay all of your bills on time.
-Payment history is a huge chunk of your FICO score.
+Payment history is a huge chunk–35 percent!–of your FICO score.
 Do a great job with this card and you’ll be back on the road to good credit.
+You can do it!

 Note: Credit card agreements change frequently.
 So my review is based on the information that I believed to be in effect today.
 Be sure you read all the disclosure statements carefully before you make a decision.